javiervidal/stock_index/README.md

 ## Roadmap

-This indices will be supported in the future:
+These indices will be supported in the future:

 | Symbol | Index Name | Reference pages |
 | ------ | ---------- | -------------- |